dimakiss/RE/hackthebox/Impossible Password/README.md

 There is a for-loop with a XOR. `rdi` which is __"A]Kr=9k0=0o0;k1?k81t"__ is moved to `rax` and `[rbp+var_8]`.\
 `[rbp+var_D]` is 9, used for the XOR of the string __"A]Kr=9k0=0o0;k1?k81t"__.\
-When we are done with all the 19(13h) characters exit.
+When we are done with all the 19(13h) characters the program exit.
 So we need to XOR every char in __"A]Kr=9k0=0o0;k1?k81t"__ with `9`, I made this with python:
 ```python
 s="A]Kr=9k0=0o0;k1?k81t"